DinkydauSet/VivaldiChromeBlueCSS/README.md

 # VivaldiChromeBlueCSS
-a classic chrome blue look for Vivaldi
+a classic chrome blue look for the Vivaldi browser

 See: https://forum.vivaldi.net/topic/43148/trapezoid-overlapping-blue-tabs-like-chrome